 I re-steeped the leaves a second time, and I found the tea still flavorful.
 It was malty, for sure, but any fruit aromas dissipated into something floral (but fleeting).

 I always considered Assam tea to be the “meat and potatoes” of the tea world— hearty but nothing fancy, yet always suitable for delivering warmth and caffeine in the morning.
 But, the Harmutty Estate Assam is something more.
 Its sweet, fruity aromas made it feel elegant, like something I might serve at Afternoon Tea.
-It makes excited to explore Assam tea with intent in the future.

 For all of the Assam junkies out there— which Assam teas are your favorite?
 Let me know in the comments!